nushell/nushell.github.io/book/stdout_stderr_exit_codes.md

 cat unknown.txt out+err> log.log
 ```

-Note that `out` can be shortend to just `o`, and `err` can be shortened to just `e`.
+Note that `out` can be shortened to just `o`, and `err` can be shortened to just `e`.
 So, the following examples are equivalent to the previous ones above:
 ```nu
 cat unknown.txt o> out.log e> err.log